asyncapi/community/WORKING_GROUPS.md

-### Definition of a working group
+### Definition of a Working Group

-A working group is a group of people in our community who share a common interest beyond GitHub repositories.
+A `Working Group` is a group of people in our community who share a common interest beyond GitHub repositories.

-A working group must have, at least, one of its members appointed as its chairperson.
+A `Working Group` must have at least one of its members appointed as its chairperson.

-Anyone can create a working group.
+Anyone can create a `Working Group`.
 The only prerequisites are to have at least 3 founding members and the approval of the TSC (Technical Steering Committee).

-A working group should have its own set of goals or objectives.
-This helps everyone in the working group to stay aligned.
-The goals must be public and easily accessible by anyone on the internet.
+A `Working Group` should have clearly defined goals that are easily accessible to everyone on the internet, as this helps maintain alignment within the group.

-It's recommended that a working group has an associated [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) project (or any other project management tool) where the group outlines their roadmap.
-It's up to the Working Group to decide the structure of the project.
+The `Working Group` should have an associated project management tool like [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) (or any other project management tool) to outline their roadmap.
+It's up to the `Working Group` to decide the structure of the project.
 E.g., Kanban, Shape Up, TO-DO list, etc.

-The name of the group, its members, the goals, and any other relevant information must be listed in the WORKING_GROUPS.yaml file in the `community` repository.
+The group's name, members, goals, and other relevant information must be added to the `WORKING_GROUPS.yaml` file in the `community` repository.

-A working group has no decision power over the roadmap of the projects they may impact.
-It's up to the maintainers (code owners) of the repositories involved to approve or reject the resulting pull requests.
-Therefore, it's highly recommended to either have maintainers of the impacted projects in the working group or make sure everyone is in agreement before deciding about the roadmap of the different repositories/projects.
+A `Working Group` has no authority or power over the roadmap of the projects they may impact.
+It's up to the repositories' maintainers (code owners) to approve or reject the pull requests.
+Therefore, it's advisable to either have maintainers of the impacted projects in the `Working Group` or ensure everyone agrees on the roadmap of the different repositories/projects.

-Working groups should be listed in the AsyncAPI website (asyncapi.com and asyncapi.org), along with their description, goals, members, an anything the working group wants to include.
+`Working Groups` should be listed on the AsyncAPI website (asyncapi.com and asyncapi.org), along with their description, goals, members, and anything the `Working Group` wants to include.